-If your pet is ever in distress, it is helpful to be familiar with their vital signs.
-Knowing how to periodically check and record normal vital signs is a smart idea; not only will it give you and your furry family member some practice doing it, but you’ll be able to use the numbers as a baseline of what is “normal” for your pet in case of an accident or illness.
+If your pet is ever in distress, it’s helpful to be familiar with their vital signs.
+Knowing how to periodically check and record normal vital signs is a smart idea; not only will it give you and your furry family member some practice doing it, but you’ll be able to use the numbers as a baseline of what’s “normal” for your pet in case of an accident or illness.
 The three main vitals you want to measure are the heart rate, respiratory rate and body temperature.

 If you have trouble detecting heart beats in the chest area, try placing two fingers on the middle of your dog’s thigh near where the leg joins the body.
 There, you should be able to feel the femoral artery pulsing each time the heart beats (this can be very difficult to feel in a cat).

-The final vital sign to measure in your pet is body temperature; a normal temperature is around 100.5 to 102.5 degrees Fahrenheit.
-And yes, the best measure of true body temperature is taken rectally, so you might want to distract your pet with a treat or toy while you take the temperature.
-If you (or your pet) aren’t comfortable with that particular method, the next best tool is an ear thermometer or “touch-free” infrared thermometer that is made for animals.
+A normal body temperature for dogs and cats is around 100.5 to 102.5°F. And yes, the best measure of true body temperature is taken rectally, so you might want to distract your pet with a treat or toy while you take the temperature.
+If you (or your pet) aren’t comfortable with that particular method, the next best tool is an ear thermometer or “touch-free” infrared thermometer made for animals.

-Once you have taken your pet’s vitals, keep a log of his normal numbers in your pet first aid kit, in the event you ever need to grab it and go.
-You can also store this information, along with more details about your pet’s medical history and his pet insurance policy information, using many smart phone apps.
-There are a number of nice apps available that let you save your pet’s information so it is always at your fingertips.
-As important as your pet’s vitals can be, his medical history (including ALL medications he is taking) is just as, if not more, important to the treating veterinarian.
+Once you’ve taken your pet’s vitals, keep a log of their normal numbers in the event you ever need to grab it and go.
+You can use a smart phone app to store this information or keep it in your pet first aid kit, along with more details about their medical history and pet insurance information.
+As important as your pet’s vitals can be, their medical history (including ALL medications they’re taking) is just as, if not more, important to the treating veterinarian.

-Knowing how to take your dog’s vital signs is an important key to monitoring and managing your pet’s health.
-It takes less than five minutes to do, and it is one more way you can become a better, more responsible pet owner!
+Knowing how to take your dog or cat’s vital signs is an important key to monitoring and managing their health.
+It takes less than five minutes to do, and it’s one more way you can become a better, more responsible pet owner!